HarminderDhillon/twitter-clone-parent/README.md

 ## Prerequisites

 - Docker and Docker Compose
-- npm (to run the setup script and convenience commands)
+- npm (for convenience commands - optional)

 No need to install Java, Maven, Node.js, PostgreSQL or other dependencies locally - everything runs in Docker!